abington/SDO-Pattern/README.md

 - public function fetch();
     - fetch SDO data from remote source, validate it and map it into internalised format
 - public function send();
-    - convert internal format data to extenal format and send it to remote target
+    - convert internal format data to external format and send it to remote target
 - public function getData();
     - get internal format data
 - public function setData($incomingData);